vjlab/resources/content/about-our-hpc.md

 ## What Software is Available?

-Use `module_avail` to check see what apps are available.
+Use `module_avail` to see what apps are available.

 ## Sending a Job with `nohup`